 Be sure to invest in an Octopus Card for public transportation purposes!
 Just load some money on the card and you can use it for all of your public transportation needs.
 You’ll pay a deposit and return the card once you depart Hong Kong.

-If you want to save some time at the airport you can buy a pre-loaded Octopus card before your trip and pick it up at the conveniently located desk in the airport
+If you want to save some time at the airport, you can buy a pre-loaded Octopus card before your trip and pick it up at the conveniently located desk at the airport

 Where to Stay in Hong Kong

 The Peninsula Hong Kong was opened in 1928 and still has that old-world charm and glamour as when it first opened many years ago.
 You’ll love the hotel’s central location, right near the waterfront.
 And with an indoor Roman-style pool, a luxurious spa, and many award-winning restaurants and bars to choose from, you’ll never want to leave!
 A highlight of your trip to Hong Kong will be enjoying afternoon tea at The Lobby so don’t miss it.